Chen-Tianao/my-academic-page/content/post/initial/index.md

 subtitle: Welcome everyone to visit my Academic Profile! 👋

 # Summary for listings and search engines
-summary: Initializing my Academic Homepage.
-Summarizing personal experience and recording the growth track.
+summary: Summarizing personal experience and recording the growth track.

 # Link this post with a project
 projects: []